 - Micro-internships are voluntary, full time work experiences lasting between two and five days

-- Interns can be presented with work shadowing experience and/or a project (or a set of closely interrelated projects) that they will be assisting with and observing
+- Interns can be presented with work shadowing experience and/or a project that they will be assisting with and observing

-- They are unpaid if the intern works remotely.
-For in-person placements, travel and lunch expenses are covered by the host organisation on production of receipts
+- For in-person and hybrid placements, travel and lunch expenses are covered by the host organisation on production of receipts.
+If they are remote there are no expenses reimbursed.

-Each placement provides an excellent snapshot into the workings of the organisation and its sector, as well as valuable transferable experience for your CV.
+Each placement aims to provide a snapshot into the workings of the organisation and its sector, as well as transferable experience for your CV.

 Crankstart Scholars are encouraged to gain work experience during their time at Oxford, and funding and support are available to help them do so.
 Crankstart Scholars can receive advice and guidance at any time with a view to undertaking a work placement in one of the vacations.
 Scholars can also apply to be a part of the Crankstart Careers Mentoring Programme, which matches selected scholars with industry professionals in their area of choice.
 The Crankstart Programmes include: